nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 - Highlight sparsely (e.g. command names, symbol names)?
 - TOC, recap?
 - Qualités: Validité, Clarté/Transparence, Granularité, Uniformité, Cohérence, Complétude, Disponibilité, Accessibilité, Utilisabilité
+- Highlight words Style to indicate to the reader that they refer to entities in our own design system, rather than generic notions.
+- Pour chaque action significative ou groupe d’actions significatives reliées, on inclut une ou des vérifications afin de s’assurer que leur exécution a apporté les résultats attendus.
+- Embrace precedent.
+Don’t optimize terms for the total beginner at the expense of conformance to existing culture.
+- Keep annotations terse.
+Economy of concepts and terms is a primary goal.